dimerize/redux-weather-app/README.md

 # Redux Weather App

 ## Description
 This is a React weather app that implements Redux and Plotly and will serve as a Jest testing tutorial program.
-The Plotly graphs are not yet finalized.

 ## QuickStart
 ```
 $ npm install && npm run start